SARA LAFRANCE, M.A.

 Prior to this effort, he served in the academy.

 Carmelo earned a Ph.D. from the University of Iowa and has taught at several U.S. universities, including the University of Nevada, where he is a Professor Emeritus.
 He has published many articles on the Basques and on literature, a monograph entitled “Solitude: Art and Symbolism in the National Basque Monument,” and edited or co-edited four scholarly books.
 He continues to serve on Ph.D. and Tenure Review committees at various USAC universities.

-Eunice holds a bachelor’s degree in Management Studies from the University of Cape Coast, Ghana.
+Eunice holds a bachelor’s degree in Management Studies and an MBA in General Management from the University of Cape Coast, Ghana